-Claire Holden Rothman is a Montreal writer and translator.
-Her newest novel, Lear’s Shadow, was released by Penguin Random House in July 2018.
+Claire Holden Rothman is a Montreal fiction writer.
+Her newest novel, Lear’s Shadow, won the 2019 Vine Award for Jewish Canadian Fiction and was short-listed for the 2020 Jacob Isaac Segal Award for Best Quebec Book on a Jewish Theme.
 Her last novel, My October (2014), was shortlisted for a Governor General’s Award.
 It was also nominated for a Scotiabank Giller prize, as was her first novel, The Heart Specialist (2009).
-Claire’s latest translation is David Bouchet’s Sun of a Distant Land / Soleil (2017), which was shortlisted for the QWF Cole Foundation Translation Prize.
+Her latest translation is David Bouchet’s Sun of a Distant Land / Soleil (2017), shortlisted for the QWF Cole Foundation Translation Prize.
 Her translation of Quebec’s first novel, The Influence of a Book/ L’influence d’un livre by Philippe-Ignace-François Aubert de Gaspé (1837), won the John Glassco Translation Prize.
-She lives in Montreal with playwright Arthur Holden.
+She taught English literature at Marianopolis College for many years, and fiction workshops at McGill, Concordia, and Bishop’s Universities.
+She lives in Montreal with actor Arthur Holden.

 Claire Holden Rothman